 Have you ever found yourself agreeing whole heartedly with an idea, but having no clue how to actually put it into practice?
 For example, the whole idea of positive parenting sounds just fab, doesn’t it?
 But when your four year old is making you want to tear your hair out and your one year old won’t stop whining and crying, how on earth do you parent them calmly, positively and with no regrets?
 Or does that only happen in my house?
 Say it isn’t so!

-Well, I’ve read a lot of books on parenting over the years, but when the food I’ve just made at great pains is flung down with a ‘Yuk!
+Well, I’ve read a lot of books on parenting, including blogs on All Day Parenting, over the years, but when the food I’ve just made at great pain is flung down with a ‘Yuk!
 I don’t like it!’… it can be very hard to stop and remember steps, or practice previously rehearsed mantras.

 That’s where one of the first sentences I highlighted in Positive Parenting in Action, by Rebecca Eanes and Laura Ling comes in: